GuildCrafts/web-development-js/contracts/164-Learners_Toolbox.md

 * Users should be able to search for resources
 * Any links should pop up in separate windows or tabs
 * UI should be intuitive and easy to navigate
-* Users should be able to submit resources
+* Users should be able to submit resources (i.e link, description, tags, and associated goals)
-* Homepage should include a link to a list of commonly used JS functions/implementations
+* Homepage should include a list of highest rated JS resources
-* Resources should be gathered from current learners
+* Ability to vote on quality of resource (learners could upvote/downvote entries)
+* Ability to comment on resources
+* Ability to add one or more goal links to the resource
+* Ability to upvote/downvote goal links
+* Ability to tag resources with a technology/skill
+* Ability to upvote/downvote tags
+* Ability to search for resources by keyword, tag, or goal

 ### Required
-- [ ] The app contains a thorough list of resources from the guild.
 - [ ] All resources include links.
 - [ ] App is hosted live on heroku or a similar service.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].